 - Engagement with the European Parliament and the Member States

-Adoption of the Methodology for identifying high risk third countries
+Adoption of the first methodology for identifying high risk third countries

 Stage 2: Initial scoping/selection phase

-- Pre-assessment of all 3rd countries based on economic and socio-political criteria
+- Pre-assessment of all third countries based on economic and socio-political criteria

 - Identification of Priority 1 (to be assessed by end of 2018) and Priority 2 (to be assessed progressively by 2025) countries

 - Publication of results of selection phase on 13 November 2018

 Stage 3: Assessment Phase – Priority 1 countries

 - Assessment of countries that have been identified as Priority 1 countries based on listing criteria using various information sources

 Adoption of new EU Delegated Act on high-risk third countries (based on first methodology) - rejected